 - Try to lose weight

-For extreme cases, the medical doctor may suggest a surgical procedure.
+For extreme cases, the medical doctor may suggest a surgical procedure for a hiatal hernia.
 The surgeon will attempt to reconstruct the opening of your diaphragm and remove the hernia sac.
 We encourage you to visit your medical doctor for more advice on the surgical route.
 Make sure they explain the long-term success.
 Keep in mind that surgery is not a cure.
 Even if you opt for surgery, you will still have to change your lifestyle habits.

-A natural solution used by doctors includes chiropractic techniques designed to alleviate pain-related symptoms.
-The hernia (stomach and esophageal) are known to develop from poor posture and muscle weaknesses that place excessive pressures on your stomach and diaphragm.
+A natural solution used by doctors includes chiropractic techniques designed to alleviate pain-related symptoms of a hiatus or hiatal hernia.
+The hernia (stomach and esophageal) is known to develop from poor posture and muscle weaknesses that place excessive pressures on your stomach and diaphragm.
 If the pressure remains, corrective chiropractic care might assist with the symptoms.

-Before the chiropractic treatment commences, we will perform a detailed examination to identify hidden causes or aggravating factors.
+Before the chiropractic treatment commences, we will perform a detailed examination to identify hidden causes or aggravating factors of your hiatal hernia.
 Our chiropractor will evaluate you for potential inconsistencies in the spinal column, pressure points, and other relevant details.
-In general, patients often come in with structural deviations (misalignments) in the cervical, thoracic spine and/or rib cage.
+In general, patients often come in with structural deviations (misalignments) in the cervical, thoracic spine, or rib cage.
 These misalignments (subluxations) leads to several symptoms, including the ones mentioned above.
 Subluxation is a chiropractic term used to describe neurological issues (pinched nerves) that cause loss of health and symptoms.
 Our evidence-based chiropractors will assess and target these subluxations to stabilize or get rid of the misalignment (subluxations or neuro-muscular interruptions).

-The chiropractic treatment generally involves minor corrections (adjustments) of the cervical (neck) and the thoracic spine (upper and mid back).
-Adjustments are performed gently and in a controlled manner to offset potential symptoms while maintaining positive progress.
+The chiropractic treatment generally involves minor corrections (adjustments) of the cervical (neck) and the thoracic spine (upper and mid-back).
+Adjustments are gentle and controlled in a manner to offset potential symptoms while maintaining positive progress.
 The procedure is personalized based on the patient’s condition and may include lifestyle changes to strengthen the diaphragm.

 For abdomen-related adjustments with a hiatal hernia, the process includes a specialized list of steps.
 To begin, the patient breathes in and out to determine where the pressure’s location before coming up with a viable strategy.
 After the determination, appropriate pressure is applied to the stomach and diaphragm to help to lessen the symptoms.
 The process includes the manual use of chiropractic techniques such as light palpation (pressing around the abdomen).
 Targeted chiropractic care can help reposition the upper stomach and ensure the opening doesn’t create long-term problems.
 It’s important to note this treatment is often in unison with treatments given by your medical doctor, lifestyle changes, including dietary improvements.
 Most patients will notice improvements within the first few sessions.